ShufflerBardOnTheEdge/MemPrO/README.md

 A more detailed set of tutorials is avialable [here](MemPrO_tutorials.md)

 ## Insane4MemPrO
 MemPrO comes with Insane4MemPrO a CG system builder based on Insane.
+A link to the original Insane code can be found [here](https://github.com/Tsjerk/Insane).
 Insane4MemPrO allows the user to build more complex systems with upto 2 membranes, curvature, multiple proteins and more.
 When used with MemPrO directly via the -bd flag the system will be automatically built.

 ### Flags: